PowerShell/PSDscResources/README.md

 ### 2.8.0.0

+* Added Description and Parameter description for composite resources
 * Archive:
     * Added handling of directory archive entries that end with a foward slash
     * Removed formatting of LastWriteTime timestamp and updated comparison of timestamps to handle dates in different formats